Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ### Categories

-Returns all categories and the number of active promotions for each category that are associated to the publisher identified by the API tokenSupports multiple languages.
-Currently defaults to english (en_US) if requested language is not supported.
+Returns all categories and the number of active promotions for each category.
+Supports multiple languages, currently defaults to english (en_US) if requested language is not supported.

 + URL: [ENV]/publisher/{version}/categories/
 + Type: GET